 Do you know what your practice’s clean-claims submission rate is?
-Because if it’s not currently 95% or above, you’ve got work to do.

 The question is: how can a 95% clean-claims submission rate be accomplished?
 Here’s what we suggest:

 - What Does it Mean to Submit a Clean Claim in Medical Billing?

 - How Do Clean Claims Impact Healthcare Organizations?

 - What is Considered a Strong Clean Claims Rate?